-If you have one older kid or two younger children, then you will probably want something like Intex Circles Swimming Pool.
+If you have one older kid or two younger children, you will probably want something like Intex Circles Swimming Pool.
 This pool doesn’t have any toys included and isn’t very big, but it could be an excellent choice if nothing can entertain your kid more than water.

 This pool is similar to the round Kiddie Pool we examined earlier, though this one is a bit smaller, measuring 48 inches in diameter.
 The size won’t be an issue if your kids don’t need much room.
 However, make sure that your kid isn’t going to grow out of this pool any time soon before buying it.

-In case your kid is aged between 1 and 3 years, then maybe the Smiley Giraffee Inflatable Baby Pool would be the best kiddie pool for you.
+In case your kid is aged between 1 and 3 years, then maybe the Smiley Giraffe Inflatable Baby Pool would be the best kiddie pool for you.
 Measuring 44 x 36 x 28.5 inches, this pool won’t be big enough for older children but roomy enough for younger kids.
 Aside from that, this kiddie pool probably won’t be the best choice if you want a pool for 3 – 4 kids.

 This is a basic pool, but it is a more suitable choice for 3+ years old kids who don’t really enjoy toys and favor water much more.
 Measuring 48 x 48 x 12 inches, this kiddie pool isn’t that big, but it will be big enough to provide 2 – 3 kids with quite enough room for play.

 If you are looking for a truly huge kids’ pool, then Jilong Giant Inflatable Kiddie Pool will probably be the best choice.
 Measuring 120 x 72 x 20 inches, it is a monster of a pool that could accommodate kids along with their parents.
-This pool is a bit deep though, so the recommended age for it is 6+.
+This pool is a bit deep, though, so the recommended age for it is 6+.

 If your kids happen to like turtles, then they will probably also like the Sea Turtle Inflatable Baby Pool: this cute pool comes in the shape of a turtle.
-Measuring 40 x 42 inches, it isn’t very big, but since it is rated for ages 1 – 3, it should be roomy enough for 2 – 3 children.
+Measuring 40 x 42 inches, it isn’t huge, but since it is rated for ages 1 – 3, it should be roomy enough for 2 – 3 children.

 You would want to prepare toys for this baby pool since it comes with none.
-It includes a soft inflatable floor though for extra comfort while playing.
-Aside from that, it comes with a built-in partial sun shade for protection on hot and sunny days.
+It includes a soft inflatable floor, though for extra comfort while playing.
+Aside from that, it comes with a built-in partial sunshade for protection on hot and sunny days.

-This play center pool doesn’t include things like a water slide, but it does include a ball hoop.
+This play center pool doesn’t include a water slide, but it does include a ball hoop.
 Aside from that, it includes a removable partial sun shade.
 It also comes with a dolphin sprayer to keep the kids even cooler on hot days.
 Overall, this play center pool would be a good choice for 2+ years old children.

 Factors to consider when selecting an inflatable kiddie pool